Post-traumatic posterior tibial artery pseudoaneurysm

 The pathogenesis of pseudoaneurysm formation is attributed to the initial trauma caused by bone fragments or edges which may transect the arterial wall leading to local hematoma formation with subsequent degradation of the enclosed vessel.

-Pseudoaneurysms are potentially limb threatening complications of long bone fractures and a high index of suspicion is required for early diagnosis and repair.
+Pseudoaneurysms are potentially limb-threatening complications of long bone fractures and a high index of suspicion is required for early diagnosis and repair.
 Presence of distal pulses can be misleading.
 Plain x-ray findings are unrelated to the possibility of vascular injury.
-Angiography, Doppler ultrasound and CT angiography can be useful in management of pseudoaneurysms, both for diagnosis and treatment.
+Angiography, Doppler ultrasound and CT angiography can be useful in the management of pseudoaneurysms, both for diagnosis and treatment.

 - 1. Cameron H, Laird J, Carol S (1972) False aneurysm complicating closed fractures.
 J Trauma 12: 67